ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

     - Introduces a way for transactions to describe ancestral dependencies at a "macro" (block) level.
     Indirectly, this offers a way for a transaction to depend on the presence of another, so long as the dependent transaction is in a different block.
 - Restrict transaction applicability to blocks benefitting, or _not_ benefitting, a preferred/spurned miner address or addresses.
-    - Introduces an opportunity/market for miners to compete for consumers' transactions; under the status quo, the current miner-transaction processing service is almost perfectly homogenous from the consumer perspective.
+    - Introduces an opportunity/market for miners to compete for consumers' transactions; under the status quo, the current miner-transaction processing service is almost perfectly homogeneous from the consumer perspective.
-- Restrict transaction applicability timespan.
+- Restrict transaction applicability time span.
     - Introduces an alternative (to the status quo) way for consumers/transactors to have transactions invalidated/ejected from the transaction pool.

 ## Specification